University of Florida - Heavener Football Complex

 Landscape Architecture Overview:

-As part of the larger Heavener Football Complex, the site development for the Heavener Football Complex at the University of Florida is part of the first Collegiate Athletic facility to receive a LEED Platinum rating.
-Balancing sustainable principles with high quality materials and a need to accommodate thousands of fans on any given Saturday.
-The extensive hardscape were necessary to accommodate these fans, with well placed landscape planters, including a three tiered green roof planter adjacent to Gate 18 of the stadium, provide a balance affording the site to function on game day as well as the rest of the year.
-The inclusion of the iconic "Bull Gator" gave the University a postcard moment, quickly becoming the most photographed place on the entire University of Florida's campus.
+The site development for the Heavener Football Complex at the University of Florida contributes to Heavener being the first Collegiate Athletic facility to receive a LEED Platinum rating.
+The design balances sustainable principles with high quality materials and a need to accommodate thousands of fans on any given Saturday.
+The extensive hardscape needed to accommodate these fans is dotted with well-placed landscape planters, including a three tiered green roof planter adjacent to Gate 18 of the stadium, providing a balance that allows the site to function well on game day as well as the rest of the year.
+The inclusion of the iconic "Bull Gator" gave the University a postcard moment, quickly becoming the most photographed place on the entire University of Florida campus.